-This implementation was originally supported by Chandra grant TM1-12003X.
+This code was originally supported by Chandra grant TM1-12003X.

 This is a beta version.
 Use at your own risk.

 If you are considering using this code for your research, I encourage you to contact me so that I can help you with the details and so that you can let me know if and how this code is useful to you.
 Nevertheless, you are not required to contact me and I will be improving documentation and updating this code as time permits.

 The bamr executable requires the installation of GSL (versions 1.15 and later), HDF5 (versions 1.8.4 and later),